Child Protection and Safeguarding Policy

 1) To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse or neglect.
 Abuse and neglect are forms of maltreatment.
 There are four categories of abuse: physical abuse, emotional abuse, sexual abuse and neglect.

-2) All teachers are trained to recognise these forms of abuse.
+2) All teachers and tutors are trained to recognise these forms of abuse.
 It is the responsibility of teachers to report concerns.
 It is not a teacher’s responsibility to investigate or decide whether a child has been abused.

 Action taken